Blue singer Lee Ryan apologises for airport arrest after ‘acting inappropriately’

 Reports suggested that Ryan spent over 12 hours in police custody, before being released pending further investigations.

-If you have been affected by this article, you can contact the following organisations for support: actiononaddiction.org.uk, mind.org.uk, nhs.uk/livewell/mentalhealth, mentalhealth.org.uk.
+If you have been affected by this article, you can contact the following organisations for support: actiononaddiction.org.uk, mind.org.uk, nhs.uk/livewell/mentalhealth, mentalhealth.org.uk

 Register for free to continue reading